On the existence of solutions for Frenkel-Kontorova models on quasi-crystals: The explicit one-dimensional example and its multiple solutions

+\begin{remark} For the function $V$ defined in Section \ref{EP}, it is easy to see that a point $x$ lies in the quadratic part of $V$ if and only if $\min_{y\in S}|x-y|<1/4$, where $S$ is the Fibonacci quasicrystal. \end{remark}

 \begin{proof} Fix $\lambda$ and $u$ that meet the conditions.
-Since each component $u_i$ lies in the quadratic part of $V$, we can define the sequence $g(i)$ as the closest turning point of $V$ to $u_i$.
+Since each component $u_i$ lies in the quadratic part of $V$, we can regard the sequence $g(i)$ as the closest local maximum point of $V$ to $u_i$.
 Notice that